 Since the collapse, many amendments and changes within Bangladesh have been made.
 The minimum wage has increased, fire safety and building accords have formed, and trade unions have emerged to represent the voices of employees.

 However, the demand for fast fashion means factories are still subject to extreme pressures; procurement departments around the world are forcing garment factories to carry out production on a tight timescale.
 The fear that brands may transfer production elsewhere, leads factories to run longer production hours, normally for little pay, under uncomfortable conditions for workers.

 Our Global Blanket Campaign calls for greater transparency in global supply chains.Read More

 Raise awareness of the human cost of our clothes and get a whole new wardrobe!

 By watching Sumangali: The Untold Stories, we can begin to learn more about the stories behind our clothes.

-Join a movement that advocates for greater transparency within the fashion industry.
+A movement that advocates greater transparency within the fashion industry.